 Water quality

-The sector will operationalise a preventive water quality monitoring system based on the protection of .
+The sector will operationalise a preventive water quality monitoring system based on the protection of water quality guidelines.
 Existing tube wells will be marked for drinking, decommissioning, or non-drinking domestic uses, based on criteria specified in the guidelines.
 Tube wells marked for drinking will be chlorinated and protected either at source or household level.
 Free residual chlorine will be monitored in representative samples at household level

 DPHE with the sector partners will conduct a sensitization and awareness raising session on the protection of water quality guidelines